Biwya/TwitchQaAutomation/README.md

 # TwitchQaAutomation
-This repo is supposed to be used to learn QA AUtomation together through Twitch.
+This repo is supposed to be used to learn QA Automation together through Twitch.